ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase 3rd Party Connector Guide.md

 1. Download the SQuirreL SQL Client that can be installed on the system from the link below.
    [http://squirrel-sql.sourceforge.net/#installation](http://squirrel-sql.sourceforge.net/#installation )

-2. Double click on the downloaded "squirrel_sql-3.7.1-standard.jar" to start installation.
+2. Double click on the downloaded "squirrel_sql-3.7.1-standard.jar" to start the installation.